-At the same time elsewhere, Jellal was trying to scale the side of a deep pit he was currently inhabiting, curse under his breath all the way.
+At the same time elsewhere, Jellal was trying to scale the side of a deep pit he was currently inhabiting, cursing under his breath all the way.
 He'd tripped into it in his haste to find his..."traveling companions" to warn them of the danger they were all in.
-The sheer, steep walls of said pit, however, were being singularly uncooperative for him.
+The sheer, steep walls of said pit, however, were probing to be singularly uncooperative for him.
 The wall offered very few handholds, and most of the ones he tried already crumbled whenever he grabbed onto them.

 At this moment in time, he was right fucked unless some extraordinary miracle happened.

-If only he could get girl out of his freaking mind...
+If only he could get that girl out of his freaking mind...